Coleraine: Early Middle Ages

+The town's main Church of Ireland church, St. Patrick's Church, is named in reference to this history.
+It was heavily remodelled by the architect Sir Thomas Drew in the 1880s.

+Ulster Plantation

 The town was one of the two urban communities developed by the London Companies in County Londonderry in the Plantation of Ulster at the start of the 17th century.
+In particular, The Honourable the Irish Society was made responsible for much of Coleraine and it remains so today.

 The slightly skewed street pattern of Coleraine's town centre is the legacy of that early exercise in town planning, along with traces of the lines of the ramparts that provided the Plantation town with its defences.

+War of the Two Kings (1689–91)

 During the War of the Two Kings (1689–91) Coleraine was a centre of Protestant resistance to the rule of James II.
 Richard Hamilton's Irish Army made an attempt to seize the town but was repulsed.
 The Protestants were forced to abandon the town shortly afterwards and withdrew to Derry.

 Later the same year, following the failed Siege of Derry, Sir Charles Carney and his Jacobite garrison fled the town on receiving news of the advance of Percy Kirke's Enniskillen forces and the landing at Carrickfergus of Marshal Schomberg.
 The Williamites controlled Coleraine for the remainder of the war.